proflouishyman/nosql_reader/readme.md

 1 convertsetup process to a part of settings or a new page. it shoukd be able to add to thr db
 2. create login splash page
-3. restore picture functionality. allow the creation of a root drive with recusive search and momentum search

 4. address weirdness of base file and index html. it is unseemly
 5. reorganize routes py
 6. add cross referencing of named entities